 I've come to think of chicken in the same way I do tofu.
 Its sole purpose is to act as a vehicle to help get more of whatever delicious sauce it's coated in into my mouth.
 You'll want to lick your fingers, the plate and the pan these were cooked on.
 This honey garlic chicken is that good.

-It also comes together in only 35 minutes, and most of that time is spent staring at your oven willing it to hurry up and cook the chicken faster.
+It also comes together in only 35 minutes, and most of that time is spent staring at your oven willing this mouthwatering honey garlic chicken to hurry up and cook faster.
 So easy.
 So good.

 Serve this sweet and sticky chicken with this baby kale and pomegranate salad or some smokey parmesan corn on the cob.
 Finish with this roasted black plum and mascarpone pie for a seriously delicious meal 🙂

 If you make this Honey Garlic Chicken Recipe, make sure to snap a pic and tag @theendlessmeal on Instagram so I can like and comment on your photos.
 I love seeing TEM recipes you create!

 - 8 pieces of chicken (thighs, wings and drumsticks work best)